inflearn logo

 TCP 3-way handshake process

-NAT Concepts and Principles
+NAT concepts and principles

-TCP's Congestion Control Algorithm
+TCP Congestion Control Algorithms

 3⃣ Complete mastery of core network concepts frequently encountered in practice

-HTTP explanation
+HTTP Explanation

-Reasons why IP layering is necessary
+Why IP layering is necessary

-👀 Course Preview
+👀 Lecture Preview

 If the video is frozen, please refresh the page :)